BaboyaChoch/Shot-Clock/README.md

 * The whole sprite is the hitbbox for each ball.

-* The hoop has a 120x20 reactangle around the rim that is deefined as its hitbox.
+* The hoop has a 120x20 reactangle, starting at the rim and going down, that is defined as its hitbox.
 Unlike the ball the whole hoop does not have a hitbox surrounding it. (see below image)

 ![hoop hitbox](https://github.com/BaboyaChoch/images/blob/master/hoop_hitbox.png)